 In response, the former NSW Nationals leader initially dismissed questions, saying: ‘It’s a night out mate, it’s all good’, before the incident allegedly turned violent.

-Mr Barilaro is reported is seen to repeatedly swiped at two cameramen before his new girlfriend, Jennifer Lugsdin, attempts to grab the expensive equipment.
+Mr Barilaro is seen on video footage repeatedly swiping at two cameramen before his new girlfriend, Jennifer Lugsdin, attempts to grab the expensive equipment.

 Some have criticised journalists for trying to get a story on a Saturday night, while others say the former Deputy Premier’s own treatment of others and his position as a public figure, as well as questions surrounding his appointment, justify the approach and that a violent reaction is never justified.